MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/fieldbinding-classes.md

 #### Remarks

-Exact mode is used if the value parameter is omitted.Calculate the width according to the following table:
+Exact mode is used if the value parameter is omitted.
+Calculate the width according to the following table:

 | Mode.           | Width calculation.                                                                       |
 |-----------------|------------------------------------------------------------------------------------------|